Swarmops/Swarmops/README.md

 Installation
 ------------

 Minimum requirements are a 2016+ Debian or Ubuntu LTS.
-This means at present, the Stretch and Xenial distributions are supported.
+At present (Dec 2017), this means that the Stretch and Xenial distributions are supported.

 If you're daring enough to install a pilot of Swarmops, you're most welcome to do so!
 Run these commands _as root_ - first, fetch the signing key for the repository: